 This type of solar panel is suitable for small boats as it is easily portable, reliable and can offer high performance even in extreme weather conditions.

-This flexible solar power panels come in various power ratings ranging from 7w, 14w, 21w and so on and therefore you can choose that best caters for your boats power energy needs.
+These flexible solar power panels come in various power ratings ranging from 7w, 14w, 21w, and so on and therefore you can choose that best caters for your boats to power energy needs.

 Using rollable solar panels by Power Film is a great solution for solar boating; they charge 12-volt batteries that provide the boat with continuous power even when the weather is overcast.